What is a Microfiber Cloth?

 When polyester and polyamide are woven together, they create a wonderful product — microfiber cloth — that can be used in many different scenarios.
 The look and the feel of the material varies depending on the weave, number of threads, and proportions of polyester to polyamide.
 Here at Photodon we carry several varieties of cloths for that very reason.
 We know our customers have different needs when it comes to microfiber cloths.
 Let me set you straight on what is best for various applications.

-shown below are best for cleaning glasses, lenses, phones, tablets, fitness tracking devices, and any other smaller device.
+Our 6" x 7" silky microfiber cloths are best for cleaning glasses, lenses, phones, tablets, fitness tracking devices, and any other smaller device.
 These cloths are great for wiping away fingerprints and are so effective that typically you don’t need any cleaner with them to get the job done.

-are made of the same material but have sewn edges.
-Because they are much larger, these are recommended for computer monitors, TVs, mirrors, and any other larger devices.
 The silky cloths are the least linty of our cloths that we offer and are perfect for screen protector and privacy filter installation.
 We like these cloths so much that we provide them to our customers when they purchase large screen protectors and privacy filters.
 We also carry cloths that specifically have an anti-bacterial coating on them.
 These are great for doctor's offices and hospitals.

 If you have a business that you think is worth knowing about, why not create a constant reminder of your business for your customers or future customers?
 How, you might ask?
 Simply have Photodon print your logo or contact information on a microfiber cloth.

 With today's technology and the use of electronic devices, microfiber cloths are something that could be used daily.
 Photodon microfiber cloths are great for cleaning phones, tablets, computers, eyeglasses, and — per my friends — wine glasses!